SattVaMonk/Web_App_Cesium_Together/README.md

 # Web_App_Cesium_Together
-A Web-GIS application built based on C# and CesiumJS
+A communication application built with ASP.NET Core and CesiumJS Enable vedio call with ASP.NET WebSocket and WebRTC